nbari/zunzuncito/README.md

      `--zun_my.py
 </pre>

-As you can see basically is a directory containing sub-directories which at the end are all python custom modules and can be called in a clean way like:
+As you can see basically it is a directory containing sub-directories which at the end are all python custom modules and can be called in a clean way like:

     import my_api.v1.zun_default